shengshuyang/shengshuyang.github.io/_posts/2016-04-20-A-step-by-step-guide-to-Caffe.markdown

 val_lmdb/
   -- data.mdb
   -- lock.mdb
 {% endhighlight %}

-one for training and one for validation.
-Under each folder, the `data.mdb` file will be huge, it's where your images actually goes in.

-3. Setting up the model and the solver
+- Setting up the model and the solver

 Caffe has a very nice abstraction that separates neural network definitions (models) from the optimizers (solvers).
 A model defines the structure of a neural network, while a solver defines all information about how gradient descent will be conducted.